Dual AGN in the Horizon-AGN simulation and their link to galaxy and massive black hole mergers, with an excursus on multiple AGN: Acknowledgements

 \section{Acknowledgements}

+MV thanks Alessandra De Rosa for helpful feedback and suggestions.
 This work was granted access to the HPC resources of CINES under the allocations {2013047012, 2014047012 and 2015047012} made by GENCI.
 Part of the analysis of the simulation was carried out using the DiRAC facility, jointly funded by BIS and STFC.
 This work has made use of the Horizon and Infinity Clusters hosted by Institut d'Astrophysique de Paris, we thank S. Rouberol for running them smoothly for us.
 HP acknowledge support from the Danish National Research Foundation (DNRF132) and the Hong Kong government (GRF grant HKU27305119, HKU17304821).
 GM acknowledges support from a Netherlands Research School for Astronomy (NOVA), Virtual Institute of Accretion (VIA) postdoctoral fellowship.